Strong anomalous Nernst effect in collinear magnetic Weyl semimetals without net magnetic moments

 In the last decade, a more fundamental understanding of the intrinsic AHE from the Berry phase has been established~\cite{Xiao2010,Nagaosa_2010}.
 Because the Berry curvature (BC) is odd with respect to the time reversal operation, the intrinsic AHE can only exist in magnetic systems.
 In collinear antiferromagnets (AFMs), though the time reversal symmetry is broken, the combination of time reversal and some space group operation is also a symmetry of the system, which changes the sign of the BC~\cite{Zhang2014,Smejkal}.
 As a consequence, the intrinsic anomalous Hall conductivity (AHC) obtained from the integration of the BC in the whole Brillouin zone is zero in collinear AFMs.
 The absence of such space group operations allows for the possibility of a large AHE in the noncollinear AFM Mn$_3$Ir~\cite{Chen_2014}.
 This lead to the inspiration to study the AHE and ANE in noncollinear AFMs with zero net magnetic moment due to the possible applications in spintronics.
 Furthermore, both strong AHE and ANE were observed in noncollinear AFM Mn$_3$Sn~\cite{Kubler_2014,Nakatsuji2015,Ikhlas_2017,Li_2017} and Mn$_3$Ge~\cite{Kubler_2014,Kiyohara_2016,Nayak2016} soon afterwards.

 In compensated ferrimagnets (FiMs) with zero net magnetic moment, owing to the absence of a symmetry operation that inverses the sign of the BC, the AHE and ANE are also allowed.
 Commonly in this type of systems the AHE is weak and cumbersome to detect due to the relatively low charge carrier density.
 However, if a compensated FiM possesses a special electronic band structure with a large BC, a strong AHE is expected.
 A typical example is the compensated ferrimagnetic Weyl semimetal (WSM)~\cite{Wan2011,Burkov:2011de}, in which the Weyl points behave as the monopoles of the BC.
-The integration of the BC around a Weyl point provides a large Berry phase and, therefore, a large AHC.
+This leads to a large BC near the Weyl points and therefore to a large AHC, which is just the integration of the BC in the whole Brillouin zone.
 Based on this guiding principle, a strong AHE was recently predicted in the compensated ferrimagnetic Heusler WSM Ti$_2$Mn$X$ ($X$=Al, Ga, and In)~\cite{Shi_2018}.
-Due to the similarities of the underlying mechanisms, a strong ANE is expected, although not guaranteed because of differences in the details~\cite{XiaoDi_2006}.
+Due to the similarities of the underlying mechanisms, a strong ANE is also expected~\cite{XiaoDi_2006}.
+However, the AHE is due to the BC of all occupied bands, whereas the ANE has contributions from both occupied and unoccupied bands near the Fermi level, which leads to two distinct behaviors of these effects.

 In this work, we have theoretically studied the ANE in the compensated ferrimagnetic WSM Ti$_2$Mn$X$ ($X$=Al, Ga, and In) and complemented our results with a minimal model.
 We predict that a large anomalous Nernst conductivity (ANC) can exist over a large temperature range.
 These results which indicate a strong ANE in spite of a vanishing net magnetic moment are especially interesting because, in particular, Ti$_2$MnAl has been successfully grown in thin films where it shows a rather high Curie temperature above $650\:\text{K}$~\cite{Feng2015}.